aphougat/aphougat/README.md

 - 👋 Hi, I’m @aphougat
 - 👀 I’m interested in building things
-- 🌱 I’m currently learning android
+- 🌱 I’m currently learning a lot of things
 - 💞️ I’m looking to collaborate on anything of value
 - 📫 How to reach me ... abhayphougat@gmail.com